Kushredoc/OpenAg-MVP/README.md

 > http://localhost:8000

   - If you are seeing data in the charts, and a picture, then you have successfully built and installed the MVP, and are up and running!!

+## Final Step ##
+  - Now that you have it running, make a backup SD card.
+Install a blank SD card (or one that you don't mind being erased) into a USB card reader, and put it into one of the Raspberry Pi's USB ports.
+From the main Raspberry menu select "Accessories", then "SD Card Copier".
+Under "Copy To Device" select the card (usually the second one) and click "Start".
+It will take a couple of minutes, but you now have another good copy of the software.

 ## Bill of Materials:
 - Raspberry Pi